-The ANPC is delighted to announce that we have received funding from the National Environmental Science Program's Threatened Species Recovery Hub (TSR Hub) to produce the third edition of our Guidelines for the Translocation of Threatened Plants in Australia.
+The ANPC has received funding from the National Environmental Science Program's Threatened Species Recovery Hub (TSR Hub) to produce the third edition of our Guidelines for the Translocation of Threatened Plants in Australia.

 The review is being undertaken during 2017 and 2018 through consultation and liaison with a wide range of experts (scientists and practitioners), community representatives and organisations, and a final draft will be produced in mid 2018.

 Plant translocation, the deliberate movement of plants, is the plant equivalent of captive breeding and release programs for animals.
 It is a relatively new but rapidly growing field, which is often used together with more traditional conservation approaches such as bush regeneration and weed management.
 It is often used to create both ex situ and in situ ‘insurance populations’ of species that are very rare or have a very small distribution, in case of threats like fire.

 This review will keep Australia at the cutting edge of this important technique used in the fight against plant extinctions.
 Translocation is a rapidly expanding technique for the management and recovery of threatened plant species.
 Success depends on careful scoping, planning and execution, and the Guidelines are designed to facilitate this.

 A national consultation workshop was held on 2 & 3 August 2017 at the Royal Botanic Garden, Sydney.